Gonxolo/activeContour/README.md

 The specific model implemented here is known as "GGVF snake".
 It combines the parametric contour model from Kass et al. (1988) with the Generalized Gradient Vector Flow from Xu & Prince (1999).
-Contour interpolation and numerical algorithms have been developed at SCIAN-Lab (Fanani et al., 2010; Jara-Wilde, 2020).
+Contour interpolation and numerical algorithms have been developed at SCIAN-Lab (Fanani et al., 2010; Jara-Wilde et al., 2020).

 ##
 References